SEMTL/semtl.github.io/_posts/2025-04-24-Concordia.md

 date:       2025-03-15
 ---

-A meeting of the SEMTL community will be held on **Thursday, Feb 24th, 2025**.
+A meeting of the SEMTL community will be held on **Thursday, Apr 24th, 2025**.
 It will take place in the **ER Building (2155 Guy St), Concordia University**.
 Coffee and pastries will be available during the meeting.

 ### Registration